 McLean uses the received text of the Gospel of Mark.
 There are several features of his performance that support my claims that the text has been edited.
 Here are two examples.
-First, the story where Jesus has been on the stage without interruption since his entrance in Chapter 1, suddenly transitions to a flashback about Herod, and a description of Herod’s banquet (Chapter 6 of the Gospel).
+First, Jesus is on the stage without interruption from Chapter 1 to Chapter 6.
+Suddenly the text transitions to a flashback about Herod, and a description of Herod’s banquet (Chapter 6 of the Gospel).
 Jesus disappears from the story.
 McLean handles this shift of emphasis as well as he can, but the backstory is obviously not dramatic.
 No playwright would insert a chunk of such alien material.
 The drama picks up again only when the dramatic banquet scene gets underway.
 (I think that the current Herod material is by an editor: in the play, a messenger told the actors onstage about Herod’s relationship to John the Baptist, and John’s death.)

 McLean’s enactment is shorter than the performance of Mark’s play.
 Based on my experience of being enthralled by McLean’s enactment, I cannot imagine that the audience at the play noticed more than a few references to Scripture.
 Like me, the audience was engaged by the actors and the action onstage moment by moment.
 McLean uses sound, music, and visuals in addition to acting.
 A full-scale play also had costumes, props, backdrops–and other actors.
 The audience was absorbing, not thinking.
 If Mark wanted his audience/readers to appreciate the Scriptural sources of (some) dialogue and scenarios in his play, Mark had to create a text for readers.
 Only readers could stop and reflect, and check the other texts for themselves.
 In the book, I propose that Mark wrote two texts: a playscript and a secondary, narrative text that preserved the performance (but prevented restaging it) and gave readers pointers to Mark’s sources in Scripture.
 It was the first draft of a myth, a candidate for Judean Scripture.
 (After all, somebody wrote the Books of Samuel and Kings.
 They didn’t fall from the sky!)